SiulRek/CodeAcceleratorKit/tasks/management/support_files/CHEATSHEET.md

 ### 2. Automatic Prompt Task

 **Description:**
-The `AutomaticPromptTask` generates an automatic prompt based on macro statements retrieved from the macro field or a string passed as an argument.
-The prompt is typically a query that is saved in a file, optionally copied to the clipboard, and optionally sent to ChatGPT.
+The `AutomaticPromptTask` is designed to generate automatic prompts based on macro statements retrieved from the macro field or a string passed as an argument.
+These prompts are typically queries that can be saved to a file, optionally copied to the clipboard, or sent to ChatGPT for further processing.

+Optional arguments should be provided as Python literals enclosed in round brackets, separated by commas (e.g., `(True, "string", 1, [1, 2, 3])`).
+If no arguments are specified, default values will be used.

 **Available Reference Types**:
 | Name                    | Description                           | Pattern                                          | Optional Arguments                   |